internal-page-background-header

 Key stakeholders review document within the eQMS and submit feedback.

-4. Risk assessment undertaken - and changes recommended/mandated
+4. Risk assessment undertaken - and changes recommended /mandated

-• Proposed solution
+• Proposed solution.

-• Proposed timeline
+• Proposed timeline.

-• A required time frame for response
+• A required time frame for change implementation.

 5. Approval given/denied